dotnet/docs-maui/docs/user-interface/graphics/images.md

 ## Downsize an image

-Images can be downsized by one of the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> overloads.
+You can downsize images using one of the <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> overloads.
 The first overload requires a single `float` value that represents the maximum width or height of the image, and downsizes the image while maintaining its aspect ratio.
 The second overload requires two `float` arguments, that represent the maximum width and maximum height of the image.

 The <xref:Microsoft.Maui.Graphics.IImage.Downsize%2A> overloads also accept an optional `bool` argument that controls whether the source image should be disposed after performing the downsizing operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.